Category: Marketing

 In my real world experience, you plan out as far ahead as possible and stay flexible.
 So the more you can think green thoughts on the fly, the better Earth is going to get.
 Whether your next item is well-planned, or a marketing emergency, consider what you’re trying to accomplish and how the end result can be created, greenly.
 For instance:

-Email vs. Direct Mail: Get email addresses for your target audiences and send email campaigns versus direct mail. […]
+• Email vs. Direct Mail: Get email addresses for your target audiences and send email campaigns versus direct mail.
+They have similar return rates, AND e-mail can be re-purposed easily for a follow-up emails.
+It’s also got analytics for capturing data and saves paper and ink.

 Play Ball!
 (And Other Effective Methods of Presenting.)